aryan1113/aryan1113.github.io/guides/ml/in-prod/ds_search.md

 ---
 last_modified: 2025-09-25 17:55:29 +0000
 layout: ml-guides
-title: Positional Encoding for Transformers
+title: Data Science in search
-description: well all transform blogs talk about the same 3 matrices, so here's positional encoding, something which is interesting to discuss as well
+description: basically what I work on, all of which seemed really cool and obscure when I started working as intern.
 usemathjax: true
 ---

-# DataScience for Search ?
+# DataScience for Search Systems ?

 While I’m still early in my journey with e-commerce search systems, this note is a repository of search functionalities I could comprehend; which for the most of us, is beautifully abstracted as a black box. <br>
 Search and Reco go hand in hand, so to draw a line we'll keep recommendations as the items that pop up separately either on the home page, or under a listing currently being viewed by the user. <br>